tastetastetaste/musictaste/README.md

 ## Features

-- Flexible 0.0–10 rating scale
+- track, rate, review, and tag music releases
-- Favorite/least favorite track selection
+- vote on best and worst tracks (by selecting favorites and least favorites)
-- Reviews
+- make lists of music releases
-- Lists
+- vote and comment on reviews
-- Personal tags
+- like and comment on lists
-- Markdown support
+- follow users and see their activities on release pages
-- Multiple themes
+- contribute music data (artists, labels, releases) and vote on genres
-- Follow other users
+- no ads or tracking
-- No ads or tracking
+- multiple themes
-- And much more
+- and much more.

 ## Contributing